jotavare/jotavare.github.io/docs/x86_assembly_nasm/binary_numbers.md

 ### **Base 10 Number System**

-In base 10 system, each digit's position in a number represents an integer value ranging from 0 to 9.
+In base 10 system, each digit's position in a number represents an integer value ranging from **0 to 9**.

 <div class="code-example" markdown="1">
-Let's do an example with the number `13`:
+So, let's break down the binary number `13`:
 </div>
 ```shell
 | 10^1 | 10^0 |